AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

     Network status.

 The network status must be **OK** for each user(like in the picture above) otherwise it means that you are not connected to the network.
 If you see something like **ACCESS_DENIED**, it means that you were not authorized to join the network.
-Please check the :ref:`network-authorization` section.
+Please check the section :ref:`network-authorization`

 This is it for the ZeroTier network setup.
 Now everything should be setup to use the multi-user add-on over internet !
 You can now follow the :ref:`quickstart` guide to start using the multi-user add-on !